 You can use any ownership fields within these objects to define who the visitor should be routed to.
 If the owner is not available or does not use Qualified ,alternative routing is defined within the fallback methods.
 As soon as a visitor hits the website, Qualified will run all enabled routing rules and place the visitor in Live Streams for either the Salesforce owner (if they are online), the Salesforce owner and the other reps you’ve designated (for example an Account Executive and the BDR or SDR aligned with their accounts), or only the group of sales reps you’ve designated as a fallback.
 Similarly, when a visitor requests a live chat, reps able to pick up that chat are defined by the routing rules.

-So what to do after you try to route a conversation to a rep but no one is around?
+What happens when a visitor is routed for a conversation with a rep but no one is available?
 This becomes a great opportunity for your experience to continue the conversation with your website visitor.
 At this time you may have used the chat bot to gather information about this visitor and pushed that information into Salesforce.
-If you have not already done so, this is also a great time to grab an email address and ask some additional questions.
+If you have not already done so, we recommend grabbing their email address and asking some additional questions.
+This allows your team to follow up with the visitor in detail.
 Common options at this point in the experience include (a) booking a meeting with a rep, (b) having the visitor leave a message for your team to follow up, (c) asking additional qualification questions, or (d) something custom to your business process!

 As a next step in your education, you might find the following guides useful